-TEDAC is located at the FBI Laboratory in Quantico, Virginia.
+TEDAC is located at Redstone Arsenal in Huntsville, Alabama.

 The mission of TEDAC is to directly contribute to the eradication of the IED threat.
 TEDAC informs its partners, who disrupt those individuals and networks responsible for the design, development, purchase, assembly, and deployment of IEDs by providing: